Capital of the World

 New York as focus of world affairs

 Every city is unique.
 What distinguishes New York is the profound presence of world trade – like no other place in history, the world trades in New York City.
-It has led the nation and now the world in the fields of commerce, culture, finance, communications, politics.

 New York Before the Europeans